Euro Car Parts

 Euro Car Parts is a distributor of car parts and accessories, with around 200 locations in Europe.

 History

-The company was founded by Sukhpal Singh Ahluwalia.
-When he opened a motor parts shop in Willesden, London, in 1978, the business was originally established to supply parts for BMW, Mercedes-Benz, Porsche and Volkswagen models.
+The company was founded by Sukhpal Singh Ahluwalia, when he opened a motor parts shop in Willesden, London in 1978.
+The business was originally established to supply parts for BMW, Mercedes-Benz, Porsche and Volkswagen vehicles.

-In October 2011, the company was sold to LKQ Corporation of Chicago, for £225million.
+In October 2011, the company was sold to LKQ Corporation of Chicago, for £225 million.

 In April 2014, Singh announced that he had to leave the company, in order to pursue other interests.

 In November 2014, Singh rejoined the company, being elected to the board of directors.

-By 2015, the business had approximately two hundred branches with the two-hundredth store being Moss Lane, Manchester which, opened during December 2015.
+By 2015, the business had approximately two hundred branches.

 During 2016, the business began supplying parts for a wider variety of vehicle makes and models.

-In December 2018, following a dispute with owners LKQ over UK job cuts, founder Singh left the business again.
-The business's then-CEO Martin Gray, COO Steve Horne, and the company's head of trading also resigned.
+In December 2018, following a dispute with owners LKQ over UK job cuts, Singh left the business again.
+The business's then CEO Martin Gray, COO Steve Horne, and the company's head of trading also resigned.